 - No Secret Handshakes and the ONLY person to “pass through the Veil” to the Most Holy Place was the single High Priest once a year.

 - No Marriage Ceremonies – Women were not even allowed into the inner court of the Jewish temple.

 - No Sealing Room, Garden Room, World Room, Terrestrial Room, Celestial Room, Assembly Hall nor Bathrooms.

-- No Secret / Sacred Temple Garments (Underwear), Handshakes or Tokens, and No New Names.
+- No Secret / Sacred Temple Garment Underwear with Masonic Symbols, Handshakes or Tokens, and No New Names.
 (Mormon Temple Garments do not resemble Jewish Priestly Robes.)

 INSTEAD THERE EXISTED: